KABAM-Robotics/rosrect-listener-agent/README.md

 - [Related-Pages](#related-pages)

 ## Description
-This article explains how to run the `rosrect Listener Agent` ROS node.
+This article explains how to run the `rosrect Listener Agent` ROS node

 ## Overview
 This article shows how to start the `rosrect Listener Agent`.
 By the end of this, you will be able to start the agent, run a simulation and test the listener agent to listen to navigation errors.